23lollo/Fansly-image-downloader/README.md

 ## Usage

+### App Support

+If you experience issues:
+- Ensure you're on a supported Fansly page
+- Play videos completely to enable detection
+- Refresh the page if buttons don't appear
+- Verify the extension is enabled in Chrome extensions

 ### For Images
 - Navigate to any Fansly page with images
 - Click the green Download Image button